sujithnath/recipe-store-test/README.md

 - Keeping in mind that Redux is a global store where to only store the data which is used by different components.
 - Action, reducers and its relative constants are grouped under Store
 - Operation is the only file that can be interacted to maintain the store.
 It helps in dispatching as well maintaining the store

+### Responsiveness

+- Configured for all devices including Mobile, Tablet and Desktop.
+(Basic UI)
+- This is achieved by using GRID, also helps in reducing number of media queries with performance.
+- Using grid, I could also control the placement of elements in layout.
+Its easy :)
+- Also as a performance booster, with the help of webpack I could extract or separate media queries from the page and load only for mobile device and desktop independently. improves TTI :)

 ### Testing